Summary

 }

-Restart Claude Desktop, then ask: “What files are in my Documents folder?”
-Claude will use the filesystem MCP server to answer.
+Restart Claude Desktop and then ask: “What files are in my Documents folder?”
+Claude will use the filesystem MCP server to respond.

 Build Your Own Server

-Take one of the examples from this article — the Python weather server or the TypeScript database server — and modify it for your own use case.
-Maybe build a server that queries your company’s internal API, searches your notes, or manages your task list.
-Start simple: one or two tools, stdio transport, local execution.
+One of the examples in this article, either the Python weather server or the TypeScript database server, can be taken as a starting point and adapted to a specific use case.
+Potential applications include a server that queries an internal API, searches personal notes or manages a task list.
+Begin simply: one or two tools, stdio transport and local execution.

-If you use Claude Code, add MCP servers that enhance your development workflow.
-The GitHub server lets Claude create issues and PRs.
-A database server lets Claude query your dev database.
-A deployment server could let Claude trigger deployments.
-Each server you add makes Claude Code more capable — without any changes to Claude Code itself.
+Developers who use Claude Code may add MCP servers that enhance the development workflow.
+The GitHub server allows Claude to create issues and pull requests.
+A database server allows Claude to query the development database.
+A deployment server may allow Claude to trigger deployments.
+Each additional server expands Claude Code’s capabilities without requiring changes to Claude Code itself.

 Contribute to the Ecosystem

-The MCP ecosystem is still young, which means there are enormous opportunities to contribute.
-Build a server for a tool or service that does not have one yet.
-Improve an existing server with better error handling, more tools, or documentation.
-Submit a PR to the specification if you find a use case it does not cover well.
+The MCP ecosystem is still young, which creates substantial opportunities to contribute.
+A developer may build a server for a tool or service that does not yet have one, improve an existing server with better error handling, additional tools or documentation, or submit a pull request to the specification when a use case is found to be inadequately covered.

 Essential Resources

-- MCP Documentation: modelcontextprotocol.io — Guides, tutorials, and SDK references
+- MCP Documentation: modelcontextprotocol.io, containing guides, tutorials and SDK references.

 - Python SDK:

-pip install mcp— The official Python SDK with FastMCP - TypeScript SDK:
+pip install mcp, the official Python SDK including FastMCP. - TypeScript SDK:

-npm install @modelcontextprotocol/sdk— The official TypeScript SDK - Reference Servers: github.com/modelcontextprotocol/servers — Official and community servers
+npm install @modelcontextprotocol/sdk, the official TypeScript SDK. - Reference Servers: github.com/modelcontextprotocol/servers, hosting official and community servers.

-- Claude Code Documentation: docs.anthropic.com/en/docs/claude-code — MCP configuration for Claude Code
+- Claude Code Documentation: docs.anthropic.com/en/docs/claude-code, including MCP configuration guidance.

-The Model Context Protocol is one of those rare technologies that solves a problem so fundamental that once you understand it, you cannot imagine going back.
-Before MCP, connecting AI to tools was an artisanal craft — hand-built, fragile, and duplicated endlessly across every application and every vendor.
-After MCP, it is an engineering discipline — standardized, composable, and reusable.
+The Model Context Protocol is one of those rare technologies that addresses a problem so fundamental that, once understood, the prior state seems untenable.
+Before MCP, connecting AI to tools was an artisanal craft: hand-built, fragile and duplicated endlessly across every application and every vendor.
+After MCP, it is an engineering discipline: standardised, composable and reusable.

 The N times M problem is real.
-Every AI company was building the same GitHub integration, the same Slack integration, the same database connector — each slightly different, each maintained separately, each breaking in its own way.
-MCP collapses that complexity into N plus M, and the results are already visible in the ecosystem: hundreds of servers, dozens of compatible hosts, and a community that is growing faster than almost any open-source project in the AI space.
+Every AI company was constructing the same GitHub integration, the same Slack integration and the same database connector, each slightly different, each maintained separately, each failing in its own way.
+MCP collapses that complexity into N plus M, and the results are already visible: hundreds of servers, dozens of compatible hosts, and a community that is expanding faster than almost any open-source project in the AI space.

-But MCP is more than an engineering convenience.
-It represents a philosophical shift in how we think about AI capabilities.
-Instead of building monolithic AI applications that try to do everything, MCP enables a modular architecture where capabilities are distributed across specialized servers.
-Need weather data?
-There is a server for that.
-Need GitHub access?
-There is a server for that.
-Need to query your proprietary database?
-Build a server in an afternoon.
+MCP is more than an engineering convenience, however.
+It represents a conceptual shift in how AI capabilities are organised.
+Rather than building monolithic AI applications that attempt to perform every function, MCP enables a modular architecture in which capabilities are distributed across specialised servers.
+Weather data has a server.
+GitHub access has a server.
+A query interface for a proprietary database can be constructed in an afternoon.

-The analogy to HTTP is not hyperbole.
-HTTP did not just make it easier to fetch web pages — it enabled an entire ecosystem of web servers, web applications, CDNs, APIs, and services that no one could have predicted in 1991.
-MCP has the same potential.
-We are at the beginning of the AI tooling ecosystem, and MCP is the protocol that will underpin it.
+The analogy with HTTP is not hyperbole.
+HTTP did not merely simplify the retrieval of web pages; it enabled an entire ecosystem of web servers, web applications, CDNs, APIs and services that no one could have predicted in 1991.
+MCP carries the same potential.
+The AI tooling ecosystem is at its beginning, and MCP is the protocol that will underpin it.

-If you are a developer, start building MCP servers.
-If you are a company with internal tools, expose them via MCP.
-If you are evaluating AI platforms, prioritize ones that support MCP.
-The protocol is open, the SDKs are mature, and the ecosystem is ready.
-The only thing missing is your server.
+Developers should consider building MCP servers.
+Companies with internal tools should consider exposing them via MCP.
+Organisations evaluating AI platforms should prioritise those that support MCP.
+The protocol is open, the SDKs are mature and the ecosystem is ready.
+What remains is the server.

 References